C-Accel-CRIPT/sdk-archive/docs/quickstart.md

-!!! abstract "Objective"
-    This quick start guide will take you through some common commands of the CRIPT Python SDK.
-For more information please visit each node or the full tutorial.
+This quick start tutorial will guide you through some common commands of the CRIPT Python SDK.
+For more information please visit the [full tutorial](../tutorials/full_tutorial/) page or read reference the documentation for individual [CRIPT nodes](../nodes/all/).

 ---